Table of Contents

 The company produces centerfire and rimfire ammunition for handguns, rifles, and shotguns of all calibers.
 Whether for varmints under 50 lbs., small game, medium or large game, or target shooting/match grade ammo – Hornady has got you covered.

 Bullets are a component in a cartridge, and they are basically the tip, the projectile.
 The cartridge is the name given to the entire package which includes the primer, the case, the bullet, etc.

 Rifle bullets are ranged from .172” caliber to .510”.

 Handguns bullets are ranged from .308” to .500”.

 Hornady also has buckshots for sale: 00 buckshot, 000 buckshot, and #4 buckshot.

 There are gas checks for sale, which go on as you cast your own cartridges, and seal in gases to protect the base’s structural integrity.
-It makes the bullet that much more powerful on impact, and enhances its overall performance.
+It makes the bullet that much more powerful on

 The Hornady website has a nice little feature which enables you to calculate your ideal trajectory, depending on the distance, the ammo, and the firearm itself.
 Available in standard and metric measurements, the ballistic calculator may be able to save you time, money, and energy on your next hunting trip or your next plinking session.

 There is a separate calculator available for longer distances, and it factors in many more variables, such